-This clause preserves the operation of State and Northern Territory law concerning matters with which this Bill deals in relation to ships to which paragraph (a) of Sub-section 2(1) of the Navigation Act 1912 refers.
+This provision preserves the operation of State and Northern Territory law concerning matters with which this Bill deals in relation to ships to which paragraph (a) of Sub-section 2(1) of the Navigation Act 1912 refers.
+These ships are the responsibility of the States and the Northern Territory under the provisions of the 1979 Offshore Constitutional Settlement.